Interpreting economy, politics, culture, and ecology in a rapidly changing world.

 Our Platforms

-Hosted each year with a leading institution; recent and upcoming venues include National University of Singapore (Singapore), University of Granada (Spain), Jagiellonian University (Poland), National and Kapodistrian University of Athens (Greece), Oxford Brookes University (UK), and University of Málaga (Spain).
-Each edition advances a Special Focus on urgent global questions.
+The International Conference on Global Studies is hosted each year with a partner university or research institute.
+Recent and forthcoming venues include National University of Singapore (Singapore), University of Granada (Spain), Jagiellonian University (Poland), National and Kapodistrian University of Athens (Greece), Oxford Brookes University (UK), and University of Málaga (Spain).
+Each edition develops a Special Focus that addresses emerging global issues—from migration and digital societies to climate risk, political transitions, and economic restructuring—creating an interdisciplinary space for rigorous exchange across fields and regions.

 Fifth Global Studies Conference, Moscow State University, Moscow, Russia (2012)